Tom Goldstein: Blog

-Federal indictment
+Federal indictment and conviction

 On January 16, 2025, Goldstein was indicted in Maryland federal court on charges he schemed to evade taxes for years and used funds from his boutique law firm to cover gambling debts.
 The indictment describes Goldstein as a high-stakes poker player who participated in games with multimillion-dollar stakes.
 Between 2016 and 2022, he allegedly evaded taxes, filed false returns, and failed to pay tax obligations.
 Goldstein is accused of using millions from his Bethesda-based law firm, Goldstein & Russell, to cover gambling and personal debts while underreporting his gambling winnings by millions.

 He also allegedly created fake employment arrangements with at least a dozen women with whom he had personal, intimate relationships, paying them hundreds of thousands of dollars and providing health insurance through his firm, despite little or no work being performed.

+According to the indictment, Goldstein played in a series of poker matches in 2016 that saw him winning over $50 million.
+Goldstein first played a gambler known as "Tango" and won $13.3 million.
+He then beat a gambler known as "Chairman" for $9.9 million and beat American billionaire Alec Gores for $26.4 million.

+Goldstein later lost $14 million in a series of matches against California real estate mogul Bob Safai, as Safai testified during Goldstein's trial in January 2026.

+Beginning in 2022, Goldstein played a series of matches against billionaire banker Andy Beal and won over $50 million.
+Goldstein claims he retired from law in 2023 in part to continue playing heads-up poker against Beal.
+Goldstein also helped actor Tobey Maguire recover a gambling debt of $7.8 million from Beal for a fee of $500,000.

+Goldstein told The New York Times Magazine that he won over $88 million overall in poker heads-up matches, most of which went to his investors.

+On February 25, 2026, a federal jury found him guilty of "one count of tax evasion, four of eight counts of aiding and assisting in the preparation of false tax returns, four counts of willful failure to timely pay taxes, and three counts of false statements on loan applications."

+On September 10, 2026, Goldstein filed for an appeal with the Fourth Circuit.
+Former DOJ official and former attorney to Donald Trump, John Dowd filed an amicus brief supporting him alleging "prosecutorial misconduct."
+On September 23rd, the court denied his requests for release pending appeal and expedited consideration.